hashchange/backbone.select/readme.md

 The `selectAll` method supports the following options: [`silent`][select.many-silent], [`label`][custom-labels].

+The whole batch of select actions is treated as atomic.
+All related events – those of the collection as well as those of individual models – are fired only after the selections have been completed.

 #### collection.deselectAll( [options] )

 Deselects all models in the collection.
 Fires collection and model events indicating the change.
 See the [events section][select.many-events] below.